yxh9876/Xuhang94470/final_project_part2.md

 ## approach to identifying representative individuals to interview
 Unfortunately, I don't hava the connection to any congressman in the US.
 So, I will instead interview some CMU students, who are educated as congressmen.
 The interviewee should care for political topics like this and have the basic knowledge about it.

-So, I will reach out to some of the students at CMU, who are diversified in gender and age.
+So, I will reach out to some of the students at CMU, who are diversified in race, gender and age.

 ## interview script
 First, I will introduce briefly the basics of my project and what the interview is about.